womboai/pyramid-scheme/README.md

 ```

 #### Running a validator
-Then, to run a validator, export the wallet info:
+Then, to run a validator, export the wallet info as needed:
 ```bash
 export WALLET_NAME=default
 export HOTKEY_NAME=default